 The echoes of that rebellion still resonate today, forcing us to confront the brutal realities of slavery and the desperate yearning for freedom that fueled such acts of resistance.
 The story of Nat Turner's Rebellion is more than just a historical event; it is a stark reminder of the inhumanity of slavery and the enduring fight for justice and equality.
-By examining the context, events, and aftermath of this pivotal moment, we can gain a deeper understanding of its significance and its lasting impact on American society.
+By examining the context, events, and aftermath of this key moment, we can gain a deeper understanding of its significance and its lasting impact on American society.

 Context of Nat Turner's Rebellion